 Communication Skills Training Day 3

 It’s only natural to fear the unknown, so how do you overcome that fear…by making the unknown known.
-In this class, you will learn the skills necessary to deliver exceptional presentations.
+This class will teach you the skills necessary to deliver exceptional presentations.
 With this class and some practice, fear of speaking in public will become a thing of the past.

 Even if you don’t need to make regular presentations in front of a group, there are plenty of situations where good public speaking/presentation skills can help you advance your career and create opportunities.
-The objective of this course is to help students design and deliver presentations that are concise, clear, and convincing.
+This course aims to help students design and deliver concise, clear, and convincing presentations.
 Please note: if your reason for taking a class is to improve your training skills, our Train the Trainer class would be more suitable.

-In Module One, you will learn to identify your audience by creating an audience profile or analysis, identifying key questions and concerns of the audience.
+In Module One, you will learn to identify your audience by creating an audience profile or analysis, identifying key questions and audience concerns.

 In Module Two, you will learn about the different types of speeches/presentations, 1) informative speeches, 2) demonstrative speeches, 3) persuasive speeches, and 4) special occasion speeches.

-In Module Five, you will learn how to create a basic speech outline.
+In Module Five, you will learn to create a basic speech outline.

 In Module Six, you will learn about providing the details, identifying appropriate sources, establishing credibility, and the importance of citations.

-In Module Seven, you will learn how to create flip charts and how to use a whiteboard to include the required tools, the advantages of pre-writing, and using colors appropriately.
+In Module Seven, you will learn how to create flip charts and use a whiteboard to include the required tools, the advantages of pre-writing, and using colors appropriately.

 In Module Nine, you will learn about using videos and audio in your presentations to include the required tools and tips and tricks.